CPK Honey Whole Wheat Pizza Dough from Your Bread Machine gets a fiber and flavor boost with some whole wheat and honey.

-Thank you for the advice.
-Many of you told me to take it easy on myself after my mom passed away back in March.
-So I decided to put my camera away for awhile and take a blogging break.
-Meanwhile, both of my married sons along with their families have or are in the process of buying homes and moving back to our town.
-These changes have been a blessed distraction.
+Meanwhile, both of my married sons, along with their families, have or are in the process of buying homes and moving back to our city.
+These impending changes have been a blessed distraction.

 One of the original reasons for starting this blog was the convenience of having all my recipes organized and in one place.
 I discovered a new pizza dough recipe a while back and haven’t added it to this space yet.
-I’m getting tired of hunting for the recipe every time a pizza craving hits, and I’ve been too lazy to memorize it.
-So finally, I’m inspired make this recipe easy for me to find.
+I’m getting tired of hunting for the recipe every time a pizza craving hits.
+For that reason, I’m inspired make this recipe easy for me to find.

 Being a fan of California Pizza Kitchen, I just happen to have a couple of their cookbooks.
 I thought it might be worth trying their recipe for Honey Whole Wheat Pizza Dough since they seem to know a thing or two about pizza.
 Turns out, I loved it and think you will, too.